 7. Fu Sheng (Ancient China)

-Fu Sheng was an infamous emperor of the Qin Dynasty who ruled only for two years during the period of Dong Jin Dynasty (317-420 AD).
-But, two years worth of lunacy and unprecedented pride were enough to put him to his death at the hands of his own family members.
+Fu Sheng was an infamous emperor of the Qin dynasty who ruled for only two years during the period of the Dong Jin dynasty (317-420 AD).
+But these two years’ worth of lunacy and unprecedented pride were enough to send him to his death at the hands of his own family members.

-His true notoriety came into light when he started executing important government officials just because he felt like it.
-Along with his bloodthirsty nature, he also possessed quite noticeable physical strength and brute force which made him a formidable adversary in battle.
+His true notoriety came to light when he began executing important government officials just because he felt like it.
+Along with his bloodthirsty nature, he also possessed a noticeable physical strength and brute force which made him a formidable adversary in battle.

 6. Emperor Yang of Sui (Ancient China)